 Back at camp the awkward situation was deteriorating… We decided it may be for the best to relocate.
 Chewie folded our deflated tent like a taco and hightailed out of the Quartier Français, and we resettled on an open grass field with a view of the mountains next to the Barrio Chileno, complete with the familiar aroma of cannabis.
-Around midnight, some rando came by and took a picture, with flash, of our translucent, definitely not all-weathers tent.
+Around midnight, some rando came by and took a picture, with flash, of our translucent, definitely not all-weather tent.

 2016.12.13, Day 2 Refugio Grey to Refugio Paine Grande

 Last night the temperatures dipped below freezing and it was drafty out in the open, but we lived.
 To warm ourselves we gulped down hearty portions of Mountain House Breakfast Skillet and a ramen.
 As promised, a fox came by around 10am looking for camp mice, and Chewie managed to snap a quick shot on the iPhone (Ann was dismayed to have missed it).

 Today is our first full day of hiking with full packs.
 It’s an 11km straight shot to the next campsite, with some modest hills in between.
 Burdened with probably way too much food, we’ve resolved to eat everything as quickly as possible.
-At least the weather is cooperating for now.
+At least the weather is nice for now.

 Just out of Refugio Grey, we catch a last glimpse of the glacier before it recedes for good (not literally, we hope).
 We travel along mostly gravel paths lined with shrubs and wildflowers–more orchids and foxgloves–and it’s about here that Ann discovers an alternate use for trekking poles: when deployed in a forward-facing dual-helicopter rotor formation, they make a formidable anti-butterfly force field, especially when accompanied by a “Woop!
 Woop!
 Woop!
 Woop!” sound effect.

 Today we’re beginning to appreciate the extent of damage wrought by the last several forest blazes.
 Fire-gnarled trunks and branches litter every bend, and the ghastly skeletons of charred forests have become a ubiquitous and surreal sight.
 No wonder the park has such draconian cooking rules now.